-Inle Lake, located at the base of steep green hills, is remarkable because of its inhabitants.
-Around 70 000 of people live around and on the lake.
+Located at the base of steep green hills, Inle Lake is remarkable because of its inhabitants: around 70 000 people who live on and around the lake.
 Whole villages rest on stilts surrounded by water, rather like a bamboo and teak Venice, where men steer rowing boats through water roads.
 The men have adapted a unique way to row, wrapping one leg around an oar and standing with the other, which frees their hands to fish at the same time.

 Tourists can hire a boat and guide to lead them through floating markets and workshops making silks, cigars (cheroots), and jewellery.
 An impressive wooden temple on the water is also open to visitors; bizarrely, the monks at the temple are famous for having trained cats to jump through hoops and perform tricks.

-The Bogyoke Aung San Market is a perfect place for tourists to start their visit to Myanmar, not only because it is the best place in town to convert foreign currency, but becuase it gives an idea of what the country has in store.
+The Bogyoke Aung San Market is the perfect place for tourists to start their visit to Myanmar, not only because it is the best place in town to convert foreign currency, but because it gives an idea of what the country has in store.

-The official exchange rates of the Myanmar kyat is kept artificially strong by the government set rates.
-This has created a large black market trade in the currency at a much better price for tourists.
-The best place to change currency is in the central jewellery section of the market; most of the shops provide the service and money exchanging hawkers line the area waiting for tourists.
-To maximize the rates it is best to ask several different vendors and bargain hard.
+In the past, the official exchange rate of the Myanmar kyat was kept artificially strong by government-set rates, creating a large black market trade in the currency at a much better price for tourists.
+The black market has endured and the best place to change currency is in the central jewellery section of the market.
+To maximise the rates it is best to ask several different vendors and bargain hard.
 Be careful to count your money and do the exchange math yourself.
 Exchanging currency on the black market is risky, but many travellers go this route.

-Once you have converted money the market is a great place to buy crafts, art work, jewellery or antiques.
-Popular souvenirs include Burmese cigars, and old Burmese currency, some of which was issued in the curious but numerologically auspicious denominations of 35, 70 and 90 kyat notes.
+Once you have converted money the market is a great place to buy crafts, artwork, jewellery or antiques.
+Popular souvenirs include Burmese cigars, and old Burmese currency, some of which was issued in the curious but numerologically auspicious denominations of 35, 75 and 90 kyat notes.
 Bogyoke Aung San Market is open daily from about 9am to 5pm and is centrally located in downtown Yangon.
 Locals will be happy to direct you if you get lost.

-The city has seen a big increase in tourists recently, and infrastructure is improving to accommodate visitors, but one hopes Yangon won't lose its charm and off-the-beaten track appeal as it becomes more popular.
-It is a safe and exciting city to explore, though it still retains its off-beaten-track appeal.
+The city has seen a big increase in tourists recently, and infrastructure is improving to accommodate visitors.
+Hopefully Yangon won't lose its charm and off-the-beaten track appeal as it becomes more popular.

-The temples can best be viewed via bicycle which allows for independent exploration as bike trails link all the temples.
-This attraction still feels relatively undiscovered and allows visitors to fell that they are the only ones exploring a temple.
-Each is thoroughly unique so one can spend days exploring and remain enthralled.
-Sunset is prime time in Bagan as locals and visitors alike head for the highest temples to enjoy the magnificent sunsets over the stupa-dotted plain.
+The temples can best be viewed via bicycle, which allows for independent exploration as bike trails link all the temples.
+This attraction still feels relatively undiscovered and allows visitors to feel that they are the only ones exploring a temple.
+Each is thoroughly unique so visitors can spend days exploring and remain enthralled.
+Sunset is prime time in Bagan, as locals and visitors alike head for the highest temples to enjoy the magnificent sunsets over the stupa-dotted plain.
 Another popular way of seeing the temples is from the air, in a hot air balloon.

-This beautiful 10-mile (15km) palm-lined beach is almost free of tourists.
+Ngwe Saung is one of the most laid-back places in the country, where visitors can unwind along a gorgeous, 10-mile (15km) stretch of palm-lined beach.
 A small touristy village has materialised on the beach's parallel road, with craft stalls selling cheap trinkets and delicious seafood.
 At low tide a small island appears which you can walk to and around.

 Package tours can arrange transport and hotel, but the beach is easy to get to from Yangon without pre-arrangement.
 The bus station next to Yangon's train station sells tickets for the five to six hour ride to the lovely coast.
 However, passengers should be wary of being passed off to smaller buses and charged again.
-Ngwe Saung is not yet thronged by the crowds of tourists it deserves, and those who like their beaches remote and pristine will love this coastline.
-It is a popular excursion from Yangon, and many choose to stay one or two nights to enjoy the lovely beaches.
+Ngwe Saung is a popular excursion from Yangon, and many choose to stay one or two nights to enjoy the lovely beaches.

 Aside from sightseeing, shopping is Mandalay's major pastime.
 A jewel market, where visitors can watch craftsmen shape gems, is worth a visit.
 Crafts such as monk's umbrellas, gold leaf, ornate furniture, and lacquer-ware are made and sold within the city.
-Motorbike taxis are avalible, as are trishaws which are traditionally used in rural Myanmar.
+Motorbike taxis are available, as are trishaws, which are traditionally used in rural Myanmar.

 No direct flights from Heathrow to this Destination